henry2004y/TestParticle.jl/docs/src/tutorial.md

 ## Guiding center drifts

 By solving the trajectories of particles, we can calculate the actual guiding center orbits by following the definition.
 This is supported directly via `get_gc`.
-In theoretical treatments, all kinds of drifts have been derived with analytical formulas listed below.
+In theoretical treatments, all kinds of drifts have been derived with analytical formulas listed below (see `trace_gc_drifts!`).
 With additional ODEs for solving the drifts, we can separate the different effects or check the deviation of actual orbits from the low order analytical formulas.

+An alternative approach is to solve the guiding center approximation equations.
+In TestParticle.jl, we provide tracing via solving the equations derived from Hamiltonian mechanics and their 1st order approximation.

 ### Summary of guiding center drifts